Chymyst/chymyst-core/docs/chymyst01.md

 The helper functions `m`, `site`, and `go` are defined in the `Chymyst` library.

+The function `go(...)` defines a reaction.
+The left-hand side of a reaction is the set of its input molecules, represented as a pattern-matching expression `case a(x) + ...`.
+The values of the input molecules are pattern variables.
+The right-hand side of a reaction is an arbitrary Scala expression that can use the pattern variables to compute new values.

-The `site()` function call declares a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.
+The function call `site(...)` declares a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.

 ## Example: Concurrent counter